Juanmora29/Housing-Price-Prediction-Project-in-Connecticut/README.md

 * Conduct an in-depth exploratory data analysis (EDA) to examine the behavior and dynamics of the real estate sector in the State of Connecticut over the 2001–2022 period.
 * Develop a linear regression model to estimate property sale prices within Connecticut, using the variables Assessed Value, Sales Ratio, List Year and Residential Type as predictors.

+# How to Run
+This project can be run in either Google Colab or a local Python environment.
+We strongly recommend using Google Colab for its straightforward setup.

+## In Google Colab
+Running the project in Google Colab is a straightforward process that does not require any local installations.

+* Open Google Colab: Navigate to https://colab.research.google.com/.

+* Upload the Notebook:

+Go to File -> Upload notebook.

+Select the Connecticut_Real_Estate_Project.ipynb file from your local machine.

+* Upload Data Files:

+In the Colab interface, click on the folder icon on the left sidebar to open the file explorer.

+Click on the "Upload to session storage" icon (a file with an upward arrow).

+Upload the Real_Estate_Sales_2001-2022_GL.csv and Connecticut_State_2892193487961723047.geojson files.

+* Execute the Notebook:

+Run the cells of the notebook sequentially by pressing Shift + Enter in each cell or by selecting Runtime -> Run all from the menu.

+The necessary libraries, such as h3, folium, and mapclassify, will be installed automatically by the commands in the notebook.